RouanThompson/get_next_line/README.md

 # get_next_line
-Purpose: read all the lines within a file.
+Purpose: create a function that will read all the lines within a file.